 If you wish to follow a career in the medical, social or educational professions it would definitely be of use to you.
-You can progress to Cambridge Technical Award in Health and Social Care as an Extended Certificate (equivalent to A-level) in Sixth Form.
+You can progress to Cambridge Advanced National in Health and Social Care Extended Certificate (equivalent to A-level) in Sixth Form.
 This course will provide you with a solid understanding of health and social care that will help you to make choices about your future study options and career choices.